 Experience temporary emotional or psychological distress

 Your child's physical and mental health are important in the success of a transplant.
-Every measure is taken to minimize complications and promote a healthy, happy, safe environment for your child.
+Every measure is taken to reduce complications and promote a healthy, happy, safe environment for your child.

-Engraftment of the stem cells occurs when the donated cells make their way to the marrow and begin producing new blood cells.
-Depending on the type of transplant and the disease being treated, engraftment usually occurs between day +15 and +30.
-Blood counts will be performed frequently during the days following transplant to evaluate initiation and progress of engraftment.
+Engraftment of the stem cells happens when the donated cells make their way to the marrow and begin producing new blood cells.
+Depending on the type of transplant and the disease being treated, engraftment usually happens between day +15 and +30.
+Blood counts will be performed often during the days following transplant to evaluate initiation and progress of engraftment.
 Platelets are generally the last blood cell to recover.

-The following are complications that may occur with a bone marrow transplant.
+The following are complications that may happen with a bone marrow transplant.
 However, each child may experience symptoms differently.
 Complications may vary depending on the following:

 Type of marrow transplant